 I’ve also made several professional connections by messaging them through their other profiles, such as Instagram or Twitter.
 Active Clubhouse members are eager to start conversations and love to connect.

 When getting started, hop into a Clubhouse HQ room to learn the ropes.
-Then, you’ll want to check out these three Clubs that are a must for every small business:
+Then, you’ll want to check out these three Clubs that every small business should join:

 Breakfast with Champions – Millionaire Breakfast Club.
 Start your day with about 60,000 other followers who enjoy good vibes, excellent business advice and inspiration.
 The group focuses on a variety of topics, such as social media tips.
 It’s a diverse and highly motivational group.
 You’ll leave smiling and feeling like you made new friends.
 There are always new people on the stage to hear from, who share a wide variety of experiences.

 The Small Business Network.
 Rooms in this network give small business owners the opportunity to ask questions, meet coaches, share ideas and get inspired.
 There are lots of marketing-related chats to help small businesses get the most out of their marketing dollars and time.

 Felicia’s Virtual Dinner Parties.
 No date night plans?
 No worries.
 Felicia Horowitz has you covered.
 Every Saturday at 5 p.m. she invites the top names in science, business, politics, entertainment and more to keep you company (a few nights ago, we got to hang out with MC Hammer and Gayle King).

 Are you already a Clubhouse pro?
 Which other business clubhouse rooms are you hanging out in these days?
 Tell us in the comments below!